vpeter93/conky-themes/Conky/Kirja/readme.txt

 Use ifconfig command in the terminal and copy your ethernet adapter name.
 Change wlp3s0 to your ethernet adapter name in the code.
 Copy the ConkyAutostart file to the /usr/share/applications and /etc/xdg/autostart folders.
-Cpoy the startconky.sh file to /bin folder.
+Copy the startconky.sh file to /bin folder.
 Conky will autostart.
 ----------------------------------------------------------------------------------------
 Uninstall: